 Question your fate because Seth Tomko reviews Lian Hearn's Lord of the Darkwood.

 Sharpen your sword because Seth Tomko reviews Lian Hern’s Autumn Princess, Dragon Child.

 Climb Freytag’s Pyramid because Seth Tomko examines how video games use denouement.

-Check your watch because Seth Tomko examines time in Fallout 4.
+Check your watch because Seth Tomko examines perceptions of time in Fallout 4.

 Grasp Excalibur with both hands because Seth Tomko reviews King Arthur: Legend of the Sword.

-Follow that unicorn because Seth Tomko reviews Andrzej Sapkowski’s The Lady of the Lake.
+Follow that unicorn, because Seth Tomko reviews one of Andrzej Sapkowski’s Witcher novels, The Lady of the Lake.

 Try to make amends because Seth Tomko reviews the fifth volume of Black Science.